Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 That was all!
 Now that your .modelValue is connected your component is fully compatible with our form system

 Is your .modelValue still undefined?
-Please make sure you're .value is of type 'string'.
+Please make sure your .value is of type 'string'.

 Now you can enhance your slider by writing custom Validators for it or by writing a parser to get a custom modelValue type.